WladimirSidorenko/PotTS/README.md

 Description:
 ------------

-This directory contains data with the Potsdam Twitter Sentiment Corpus (PotTS).
+This directory contains data of the Potsdam Twitter Sentiment Corpus (PotTS).
 To open the files of this corpus, you need to download and launch [the MMAX2 annotation tool](http://mmax2.sourceforge.net/) and then select one of the *.mmax projects located in the directories `corpus/annotator-1/` or `corpus/annotator-2/`.